workesWeijia Jiang Bio | Wiki

 She was born to Chinese parents, Liya Wei and Huade Jiang.
 Jiang migrated to America together with her parents at the age of two.
 She grew up in Buckhannon, West Virginia, where her now-retired parents owned and operated Chinatown Restaurant.

 Weijia Jiang Husband

 Jiang is married to her beloved husband, Travis Luther Lowe who is an executive at Yelp and a contributor to Democratic Party candidates and causes, in Palm Springs, California.
 The couple met for the first time in college where they both co-hosted a weekly campus television show.
-Jiang and Lowa exchanged wedding vows on March 17, 2018, where the wedding ceremony was led by Jim Obergefell.
-She welcomed her firstborn daughter named Frankie Mei in December 2018.
+Jiang and Lowa exchanged wedding vows on March 17, 2018, where the wedding ceremony was officiated by Jim Obergefell.
+The pair welcomed their firstborn daughter named Frankie Mei in December 2018.